squidmin/go-labs/07_structs_and_methods/01_structs_and_methods.md

 // 4.
 Methods on structs
 // ------------------------------------------------------------

-// Value receiver (does NOT modify original) func (p Person) Greet() string {
+// Greet Value receiver (does NOT modify original) func (p Person) Greet() string {
 	return "Hello, my name is " + p.Name
 }

-// Pointer receiver (can modify original) func (a *Account) Deposit(amount float64) {
+// Deposit Pointer receiver (can modify original) func (a *Account) Deposit(amount float64) {
 	a.Balance += amount
 	a.active = true